Socialist Labour Party (UK): House of Commons

 At the 2001 general election, the party took about 3% of the vote in seats it contested.

-The party received its highest share of the vote to date, at any constituency at the 2005 general election, when it gained a 14.2% share of all the votes cast at Glasgow North East.
+The party received its highest share to date of the vote in a single constituency at the 2005 general election, when it gained a 14.2% share of all the votes cast at Glasgow North East.
+Michael Martin, the Speaker of the House of Commons, was running in that election, and so (following British political tradition) none of the major national parties – Labour, the Conservatives or the Liberal Democrats – put forward a candidate against him.

 The Socialist Labour Party did not contest the 2004 European Parliament election, but fielded a full list of candidates for England, Scotland and Wales at the 2009 European Parliament election, where it took 173,115 votes, or a 1.1% share of the vote nationwide.

 2010 United Kingdom general election

 The Socialist Labour Party ran 23 candidates at the 2010 UK general election, who received a total of 7,196 votes, less than a 0.1% share of the overall vote.
 All candidates lost their deposits.
 The best results were those of Kai Andersen in Liverpool West Derby (614 votes - 1.7%) and Ken Capstick in Barnsley East (601 votes - 1.6%).
 At the local elections held on the same day, Andersen also received 244 votes (4.2%) in the Croxteth ward of Liverpool and in 2012 received 410 votes (14.76%) finishing in second place in the same ward.